 What does the black fist mean?

 To some, a clenched fist is just a fist.
 At its worst, it’s something capable of inflicting bodily harm.
 But beyond a clenched fist’s ability to pummel lies its capacity to unite in support of noble causes.
-In 2020, the clenched fist (also referred to as the black fist) was tied to the Black Lives Matter (BLM) movement as an emblem of power, pride, and perseverance, as you can see in these powerful protest photos that show global solidarity against racial injustice.
+In 2020, the clenched fist (also referred to as the black fist) was tied to the Black Lives Matter (BLM) movement as an emblem of power, pride, and perseverance.
 The black fist is perhaps most closely identified in the United States with the Black struggle for civil rights (it was also referred to as the Black Power fist), but the clenched fist’s symbolic history goes back to the 19th century when the gesture was used to represent the courage of revolutionaries against the European monarchies.
 Sometimes, the clenched fist was even tied to some not-so-noble causes.
 So, where does it stand in the history books?
 Here, we retrace the clenched fist’s history, the circuitous route it has traveled from the battlegrounds of Europe to the streets of America, and how it’s tied to BLM.

 The clenched fist debuts as a symbol of revolutionary spirit